2025-2026 Online School BROCHURE

 360° Virtual Galleries Tour

 Engage in a virtual tour of our galleries from the convenience of your classroom!
-An educator screen-shares and leads the class through the Museum’s 360° virtual galleries, pausing along the way with inquiry-based questions to stimulate creative thinking and critical discussion.
+An educator will screen-share and guide the class through the Museum’s 360° virtual galleries, pausing along the way to ask inquiry-based questions that spark creative thinking and critical discussion.

 Online Tours available

-Vancouver History Galleries, c̓əsnaʔəm: the city before the city, That Which Sustains Us, Haida Now, A Seat at the Table and Boarder X. Suitable for all grade levels.
+Vancouver History Galleries, c̓əsnaʔəm: the city before the city, and That Which Sustains Us.
+Suitable for all grade levels.

 Book a program and/or tour: